spirit-warrior/ammas-tour-2024/README.md

   - Wired switch - Location to be determined
   - Remote control - We are getting extra remotes (4 for each lifting system)
   - Using wifi and smartphone app
+- Control panel aka controller
+  - the display on control panel tells how far the columns are extended
+  - may allow adjustment capability
-  - Control panel? - may be possible but we want the controller secure from damage and tampering
+  - protect from damage and tampering
+- Estimated weight of entire lifting system - 30 lb

 #### Programmable Settings